mich1991/CI-project-1/README.md

 ## HTML validator
 I used https://validator.w3.org/ for html validation purpose
 ### Index
 4 errors occur all of them appeared in carousel.
-Since I am not author of carousel and I want to keep project "pure" (avoid bootstrap, JS, jquery and etc) I have to leave it like that.
+Since I am not author of carousel and I want to keep project "pure" (avoid bootstrap, JS, jquery etc.) I have to leave it like that.
 ![](docs/tests/html-validator/indexHtmlValidator.png)
 ### About
 ![](docs/tests/html-validator/aboutHtmlValidator.png)